 - Pay in full.

-You can pay either by bank transfer, Worldpay or if paying monthly, by Direct Debit.
-Please set up a standing order to pay us.
+You can pay by bank transfer or World Pay.
+The details are in your booking contract.
 If you are paying monthly, this should be on the same day each month.
 If this is not convenient for you, you can pay on your credit card.

 What if I plan a homebirth but there is a problem and I need to go to hospital, can I have a refund?